ahsu1230/mathnavigatorSite/resources/frontend/README_5_stylus.md

 In other words, it's just an easier way to do CSS. http://stylus-lang.com/

- - Supports CSS short-handing i.e. removes a lot of redundant CSS code.
+ - Supports CSS short-handing i.e. removes a lot of redundant CSS code, semicolon problems, braces problems, etc.
  - Supports variables!
  - Easy importing of other stylus files